Updated: Nov 28, 2022

 Child custody is the legal term for the care, supervision, and upkeep of a child that a court may grant to one of the parents following a divorce or separation proceeding.
 Custody battles are unfortunately popular in this country.
 Many people fall in love and have children, but the love does not last for some reason, and now they have a child to raise.
-You might need to help of a Child Custody Lawyer to get you through these complicated times.
+You might need to help of a Child Custody Attorney in Los Angeles to get you through these complicated times.

 A parent's responsibility is to raise their child and provide them with at least the necessities of life, such as a home, an education, health care, and a spiritual upbringing, whether it is religious or values-based.
 If there is a dispute over which parent has the parental right to raise the child and make these decisions, or if government authorities think either of the parents is incompetent to raise the child, the family courts or juvenile courts will step in to decide who gets custody of the child.